Arkanous/DivvyBackend/README.md

 2.  **Add the private key:**

-    - Open or create a file called firebase-auth.json in ./src.
+    - Create a file called firebase-auth.json in ./src.
     - Paste the contents of the JSON file you downloaded into firebase-auth.json.
     - This is your personal private key.
 Make sure to never commit the contents of firebase-auth.json to the repository.